-The George M. Lawson Academic Center contains classrooms, offices for the academic dean, the humanities faculty, the McCamish School of Business, two additional computer labs, and a student lounge.
-Also housed in the Lawson Center is the Academic Support Office and the Center for Student Success, which provide tutorial help, placement services, and assistance in goal setting, time management, organizational skills and study skills.
+The George M. Lawson Academic Center contains classrooms, offices for the academic vice president and dean, the humanities faculty, the McCamish School of Business, two computer classroom, and a student lounge.
+Also housed in the Lawson Center is the Academic Support Office, Reinhardt's accommodation program that ensures access and support for students with documented disabilities, and the Center for Student Success, which provides tutorial help, placement services, and assistance in goal set-ting, time management, organizational skills and study skills

-The William W. Fincher Jr. and Eunice L. Fincher Visual Arts Center, a beautiful Italian Renaissance-designed building, houses the Herbert I. and Lilla W. Gordy Department of Art, and contains studios for photography, drawing, painting, printmaking and computer animation, as well as gallery space and offices for the art faculty.
-The Randolph W. Thrower Plaza, an area sometimes used for receptions and gatherings, faces Lake Mullenix and the Falany Performing Arts Center.
+The William W. Fincher Jr. and Eunice L. Fincher Visual Arts Center, a beautiful Italian Renaissance-designed building, houses the Herbert I. and Lilla W. Gordy Department of Art, and contains studios for photography, drawing, sculpture, painting, printmaking and computer animation, as well as gallery space and offices for the art faculty.
+The Randolph W. Thrower Plaza is the area sometimes used for receptions and gatherings and faces Lake Mullenix and the Falany Performing Arts Center.
 A small ceramics studio completes the institution's facilities dedicated to the study of fine art.